alexpear/alexpear.github.io/README.md

     - Base Death Planet upon a replay, not a live-running sim
   - Timeline.toJson() and WorldState.toJson().
 The former probably calls the latter, not vice versa.
     - In DeathPlanetWorldState.example(), store the json of the timeline as a local variable.
 Log the length of that string.
 Write it to a file or to console.
+  - Minor bug: flakArmor and dmr WNodes have coords, sometimes with inaccurate values.
+  - Minor bug: WNodes are showing up with storage mode partial when i thought it should be 'full detail'/'nonfractal' mode.
+    - Also, maybe we could omit that prop in whichever case is more common.

 - Halo Ring Bottle
   - Force/Banner based.
 Creatures of a faction always move in clumps.
 Nearby clumps join up.